Mohammed-Omran/tasksession7/README.md

 5-execution to execute the code
 6-show results to the user ........................................................................................................
-*what is document.write and it's job?
+## what is document.write and it's job?
+it is a method in JavaScript that allows you to dynamically write content directly to a web page , It's a simple way to generate content, such as text, HTML elements, or even script tags, and have it appear in the rendered HTML.